Rahul7794/alert-system/README.md

 │   ├── movingmean_test.go
 │   ├── queue.go                        # implementation of Queue data structure and basic operations of Queue.
 │   └── queue_test.go
-├── test_files                          # all the input and output test files.
 └── version                             # keeps track of version for a project.
     └── version.go
 ```